-The Governing Body is committed to adhering to the principle of safer recruitment when appointing staff taking account of the Department of Education Statutory Guidance Keeping Children Safe in Education 2022 and will observe the following safeguards:
+The Governing Body is committed to adhering to the principle of safer recruitment when appointing staff taking account of the Department of Education Statutory Guidance Keeping Children Safe in Education 2023 and will observe the following safeguards:

-- Documentation sent out to potential candidates will make it clear that safeguarding and child protection is a high priority of the school and that the school's safeguarding and child protection policy must be adhered to rigorously. - That checks will be made of any candidate before appointments are confirmed, with the possibility of an online search on shortlisted candidates - That all references will be taken up and verified by telephoning referees - That a reference will always be obtained from the last employer - That at interview candidates will be asked to account for any gaps or confusions in their career/employment history - That at least one member of an interview panel has received safer recruitment training - That candidates will be made aware that all staff are subject to an enhanced DBS check - That evidence of relevant checks will be recorded and stored in a single, central location, easily accessible when appropriate and necessary
+- Documentation sent out to potential candidates will make it clear that safeguarding and child protection is a high priority of the school and that the school's safeguarding and child protection policy must be adhered to rigorously. - All shortlisted candidates will be informed that the school may carry out online checks as part of the due diligence process - That checks will be made of any candidate before appointments are confirmed and all shortlisted candidates will undergo a digital check as part of due diligence. - That all references will be taken up and verified by telephoning referees - That a reference will always be obtained from the last employer - That at interview candidates will be asked to account for any gaps or confusions in their career/employment history - That at least one member of an interview panel has received safer recruitment training - That candidates will be made aware that all staff are subject to an enhanced DBS check - That evidence of relevant checks will be recorded and stored in a single, central location, easily accessible when appropriate and necessary